Subscribe to get access

-Anytime traveling, I always try to incorporate historical sites or some other destination on my itinerary that permits an opportunity to learn something while out and about.
+Anytime traveling, I always try to incorporate historical sites or some other destination on my itinerary.
+One that permits an opportunity to learn something while out and about.
 Recently, on a trip to California, I had the opportunity to visit a mammoth solar farm.
-This proved to be one of the most interesting side trips in all of my travels in recent years.
+This also proved to be one of the most interesting side trips in all of my travels.
+Or at least in recent years.

 Steel and Solar Farms

-One of the first things I learned while on my tour of a solar farm was how important steel is when it comes to alternative energy resources, including a solar farm.
-I discovered that steel is important in the design and fabrication of certain types of solar panels.
+One of the first things I learned while on my tour of a solar farm was how important steel is when it comes to alternative energy resources.
+For that’s including a solar farm.
+So I discovered that steel is important in the design and fabrication of certain types of solar panels.
 It is also used in the structures which the solar panels are placed (in many cases).

 I also came to understand that utilization of steel itself also aids in bettering the environment.
 Steel represents one of the most widely recycled materials in the world.
 In fact, anything that contains steel is almost certain to contain recycled material.